h3st4k3r/OtherWorks/README.md

 # Other Works
-Explore my extensive collection of cybersecurity tools and projects.
+Explore my collection of cybersecurity tools and projects.
 From hash calculations to hidden text generation, I have developed and programmed a diverse array of solutions aimed at bolstering online security and privacy.

 ## Tools by H3SEC